-On November 6, the 2022 New York City Marathon will start at its usual opening location of Fort Wadsworth on Staten Island and will journey all the way to Central Park.
-The marathon, celebrating its 51st iteration, is back to full capacity at 50,000 runners after it was limited last year to 33,000 people due to COVID-19 restrictions.
-Some of the best runners in the world and thousands of athletic New Yorkers will be competing to try to break the fastest time and explore New York City along the way.
+On November 5, the 2023 New York City Marathon will start at its usual opening location of Fort Wadsworth on Staten Island and will journey all the way to Central Park.
+More than 50,000 runners are expected to participate this year, including some of the best runners in the world and a few celebrities.
+Thousands of athletic New Yorkers will be competing to try to break the fastest time and explore New York City along the way.

 The course will cross over the Verrazano-Narrows Bridge into Brooklyn on relatively flat streets, before entering Queens briefly and crossing the Queensboro Bridge.
 Runners will then traverse First Avenue before passing through the Charity Cheer Zone and entering the Bronx.
 The rest of the course from here takes place in Manhattan, running first through Harlem and then through Central Park.

 Although the New York City Marathon has become a crucial part of New York’s culture, it has only been around since 1970.
 Before that, though, there were a number of marathons of varying fame that inspired this last of the World Marathon Majors.
 Even before New York had any major marathons, the Boston Marathon began in 1897, inspired by the reintroduction of the marathon at the 1896 Athens Olympics.

 It took New York another decade to arrange a marathon of its own, and in 1907, the Yonkers Marathon became the country’s second-oldest marathon race.
 On Thanksgiving Day, runners lined up in the cold to race the long and winding Westchester trail — even though it was a mere 25 miles, thus making it not truly a marathon.
 Nonetheless, the race was won by Johnny Hayes, an assistant in the sporting goods department at Bloomingdales who trained on the roof of the department store — and even became the manager of his department after the win.
 Hayes would go on to win the Olympic gold and set the world record.
 The Yonkers Marathon still exists today, and it had over 100 finishers in 2019.